Beverly Hills middle schoolers circulate AI-generated nudes of classmates

 The findings of the survey—titled “We Are NOT OK” and put out by the National Association for the Education of Young Children (NAEYC)—resulted from questions posed to over 10,000 professionals in the early childhood education sector.

 Of those polled, more than 50% reported staffing shortages in the various kinds of centers they own or operate, including faith-based programs, family child care homes, Head Start facilities, and childcare centers.
-Those shortages, according to respondents, stem […]
+Those shortages, according to respondents, stem in […]

 Read the Full Article